 We begin with the latest in the prosecution's probe into last month's ferry disaster that killed more than three-hundred people.

-Prosecutors and police entered a religious compound in Gyeonggi-do province at around noon today, where the de facto owner of the sunken ferry operator was believed to be hiding out.
+Prosecutors and police entered a religious compound in Gyeonggi-do province at around noon today, where Yoo Byung-eon was believed to be hiding out.

 For more, we're joined by Park Ji-won from the news center.
 Hi, Jiwon.

-Conn-young, prosecutors and police finally made their way into the reglious compound in Anseong, Gyeonggi-do province about four hours ago, to execute an arrest warrant for Yoo Byung-eun, the practical owner of the Sewol-ho ferry operator.
+Conn-young, prosecutors and police finally made their way into the reglious compound in Anseong, Gyeonggi-do province about four hours ago, to execute an arrest warrant for Yoo Byung-eon, former Semo chairman.

-Hundreds of members of Yoo's religious cult, who have been surrounding the estate for the past few days as human shields, allowed only investigating prosecutors in.
+Hundreds of members of the Evangelical Baptist Church, who have been surrounding the estate for the past few days as human shields, allowed only investigating prosecutors in.

 About a thousand police have been deployed to the scene to keep the peace.

-Investigators searching for the 73-year old Yoo inside the 230-thousand square-meter compound have seen no sign of him, and they suspect he may be hiding elsewhere, like at the home of one of his believers.
+Investigators searching for the 73-year old Yoo inside the 230-thousand square-meter compound have seen no sign of him, and they suspect he may be hiding elsewhere, like at a house of one of the church members.

-So they've begun zeroing in on the homes of his believers and are conducting undercover operations to find Yoo.
+So they've begun zeroing in on the houses of church members and are conducting undercover operations to find Yoo.

 Prosecutors are also trying to find evidence inside the compound in relation to criminal charges against the Yoo family, as they've been granted a search and seizure warrant.